The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Types of kinks and the endpoint

-Figure \ref{fig:tfimkinkstype}(a) shows the critical scaling of the density of standard kinks with a sweep rate for three different endpoints: $h_e = 0$ and $h_e =\pm 0.2$.
+Fig.~\ref{fig:tfimkinkstype}(a) shows the critical scaling of the density of standard kinks with a sweep rate for three different endpoints: $h_e = 0$ and $h_e =\pm 0.2$.
+The extracted KZ critical exponent is $\mu = 0.5032\pm0.0012$ for $h_e = 0$, and $\mu = 0.39\pm0.05$ for $h_e = \pm0.2$.
 While the KZ exponent extracted for the trajectory terminating at $h_e = 0$ is in excellent agreement with the theory prediction for Ising criticality $\mu=0.5$, critical exponents extracted for other endpoints deviate significantly.
-If instead we use an advanced definition of kinks where a single-spin flip is explicitly excluded from the kink counting, extremely accurate values of KZ exponents have been extracted from time-evolution to all three endpoints, as demonstrated in Figure \ref{fig:tfimkinkstype}(b).
-This means that local impurities, which are not real domain walls, do not play a role in the Kibble-Zurek dynamics and must generally be filtered out by a proper definition of the kink operators.
+If instead we use an advanced definition of kinks where a single-spin flip is explicitly excluded from the kink counting, extremely accurate values of KZ exponents have been extracted from time-evolution to all three endpoints, as demonstrated in Fig.~\ref{fig:tfimkinkstype}(b).
+In this case, the extracted critical exponent is $\mu = 0.5011\pm0.0011$ for $h_e = 0.2$, $\mu = 0.4997\pm0.0020$ for $h_e = 0.2$, and $\mu = 0.5009\pm0.0019$ for $h_e = -0.2$.
+This means that local impurities do not play a role in the Kibble-Zurek dynamics and must generally be filtered out by a proper definition of the kink operators.
 Alternatively, one can terminate the dynamical evolution at the point where the quantum term responsible for the local spin flip is absent, and such impurities do not appear.

-This logic of robust kinks can be extended beyond the trivial Ising model, as shown in Figure \ref{fig:pottskinkoperator}.
-However, for the 3-state Potts model, the definition of a robust kink is more subtle, since the spin flip might or might not lead to a switch of domain walls, as shown in Figure \ref{fig:pottskinkoperator}(c)-(d).
-In this case, the advanced definition of kink discards spin flips inside a domain (Figure \ref{fig:pottskinkoperator}(c)), but treats a spin flip that bridges two different domains as a single kink (Figure \ref{fig:pottskinkoperator}(d)).